-Tomorrow we profile the Republican running for lieutenant governor, Catherine Taylor, here.
-For all of our election coverage visit the Rhody Votes section of our website here.
+Tomorrow we profile the Republican running for governor, Allan Fung.
+You can find all of our election coverage at the Rhody Votes section of our website here.